raglub/reloader_gem/README.md

 # ReloaderGem

-TODO: Write a gem description
+    Reload gem when we change content of gem.

 ## Installation